rancher/docs/content/rancher/v2.x/en/cluster-admin/nodes/_index.md

     If a pod uses emptyDir to store local data, you might not be able to safely delete it, since the data in the emptyDir will be deleted once the pod is removed from the node.
 Similar to the first option, Kubernetes expects the implementation to decide what to do with these pods.
 Choosing this option will delete these pods.

-- **Grace Period**
+### Grace Period

 The timeout given to each pod for cleaning things up, so they will have chance to exit gracefully.
 For example, when pods might need to finish any outstanding requests, roll back transactions or save state to some external storage.
 If negative, the default value specified in the pod will be used.

-- **Timeout**
+### Timeout

 The amount of time drain should continue to wait before giving up.

 >**Kubernetes Known Issue:** Currently, the [timeout setting](https://github.com/kubernetes/kubernetes/pull/64378) is not enforced while draining a node.
 This issue will be corrected as of Kubernetes 1.12.

+### Drained and Cordoned State

 If there's any error related to user input, the node enters a `cordoned` state because the drain failed.
 You can either correct the input and attempt to drain the node again, or you can abort by uncordoning the node.